Most teams don’t have a “bug tracking” problem. They have a “bugs get mentioned in Slack and then disappear” problem.

 Cons:

-Use Case Tip: Use ClearFeed to turn any bug report from a customer-facing or product channel into a structured ticket with context, accountability, and follow-through.
+Use Case Tip: Integrate ClearFeed to turn any customer-facing or product channel bug report into a structured ticket with context, accountability, and follow-through.

 2. Jira